Skip to main content

 House Rules for Holiday Cottages

-The best house rules for a holiday cottage are ones that ensure guests can relax and enjoy their holiday while knowing being confined by draconian terms or doing something unwittingly naughty.
-Having a clear set of do's, don'ts, and responsibilities also make it much easier to deal with problems that may arise.
+The best house rules for a holiday cottage ensure guests can relax and enjoy their holiday without being confined by draconian terms or doing something unwittingly naughty.
+Having a clear set of do's, don'ts, and responsibilities also makes it much easier to deal with possible problems.
 Use this template of 'acceptable' rules from Lodgify to identify those that you feel will be relevant to your own holiday cottage.

 A good policy to adopt is working to create a set of house rules that, if anything goes wrong, don't leave a good relationship between an owner and their guest still intact (and likely to return) without either party feeling hard done by.
-Not easy - but this list may help!
-Above all, they not only apply to an owner's expectation of guest behaviour but also set out what the guest can rightfully expect from a property's owner.
+It's not easy - but this list may help!
+Above all, they apply to an owner's expectation of guest behaviour and set out what the guest can rightfully expect from a property's owner.

 A choice of ice cream flavours